lp-malliniak/warsztatyAzureOpenShift/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a><br/>

-Once you have collected all of the prerequisites for the template, you can deploy the template by clicking Deploy to Azure or populating the **azuredeploy.parameters.json** file and executing Resource Manager deployment commands with PowerShell or the Azure CLI.
+Once you have collected all of the prerequisites for the template, you can deploy the template by clicking Deploy to Azure.

-**Azure CLI 2.0**

-1. Create Resource Group: az group create -n \<name\> -l \<location\><br />
-Ex: `az group create -n openshift-cluster -l westus`
-2. Create Resource Group Deployment: az group deployment create --name \<deployment name\> --template-file \<template_file\> --parameters @\<parameters_file\> --resource-group \<resource group name\> --nowait<br />
-Ex: `az group deployment create --name ocpdeployment --template-file azuredeploy.json --parameters @azuredeploy.parameters.json --resource-group openshift-cluster --no-wait`

 ### NOTE